mvolkmann/blog/src/prolog.md

 Nested compound terms can be represented by a tree structure.

-A rule can be thought of as a special kind of fact that depends on a set of other facts.
+A rule can be thought of as a special kind of fact that depends on a set of other facts

 Numbers can include underscores for readability.
 For example, `1_234_567` makes it more clear